aws-samples/rag-using-langchain-amazon-bedrock-and-opensearch/README.md

 # RAG using LangChain with Amazon Bedrock Titan text, and embedding, using OpenSearch vector engine

-This sample repository provides a sample code for using RAG (Retrieval augmented generation) method relaying on [Amazon Bedrock](https://aws.amazon.com/bedrock/) [Titan text embedding](https://aws.amazon.com/bedrock/titan/) LLM (Large Language Model), for creating text embedding that will be stored in [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) with [vector engine support](https://aws.amazon.com/about-aws/whats-new/2023/07/vector-engine-amazon-opensearch-serverless-preview/) for assisting with the prompt engineering task for more accurate response from LLMs.
+This sample repository provides a sample code for using RAG (Retrieval augmented generation) method relaying on [Amazon Bedrock](https://aws.amazon.com/bedrock/) [Titan Embeddings Generation 1 (G1)](https://aws.amazon.com/bedrock/titan/) LLM (Large Language Model), for creating text embedding that will be stored in [Amazon OpenSearch](https://aws.amazon.com/opensearch-service/) with [vector engine support](https://aws.amazon.com/about-aws/whats-new/2023/07/vector-engine-amazon-opensearch-serverless-preview/) for assisting with the prompt engineering task for more accurate response from LLMs.

 After we successfully loaded embeddings into OpenSearch, we will then start querying our LLM, by using [LangChain](https://www.langchain.com/).
 We will ask questions, retrieving similar embedding for a more accurate prompt.

+You can use `--bedrock-model-id` parameter, to seamlessly choose one of the available foundation model in Amazon Bedrock, that defaults to [Anthropic Claude v2](https://aws.amazon.com/bedrock/claude/) and can be replaced to any other model from any other model provider to choose your best performing foundation model.

+Anthropic:

+- Claude v2 `python ./ask-bedrock-with-rag.py --ask "How will AI will change our every day life?"`
+- Claude v1.3 `python ./ask-bedrock-with-rag.py --bedrock-model-id anthropic.claude-v1 --ask "How will AI will change our every day life?"`
+- Claude Instance v1.2 `python ./ask-bedrock-with-rag.py --bedrock-model-id anthropic.claude-instant-v1 --ask "How will AI will change our every day life?"`

+AI21 Labs:

+- Jurassic-2 Ultra `python ./ask-bedrock-with-rag.py --bedrock-model-id ai21.j2-mid-v1 --ask "How will AI will change our every day life?"`
+- Jurassic-2 Mid `python ./ask-bedrock-with-rag.py --bedrock-model-id ai21.j2-mid-v1 --ask "How will AI will change our every day life?"`

 ## Prerequisites